yhagio/tutorialedge.net/content/golang/secure-coding-in-go-input-validation.md

 First of all, I would like to thank Elliot Forbes for the opportunity to collaborate in this space.
 My name is Abdullah Garcia.
 I am an experienced security engineer with over ten years of successful design and delivery of high-quality solutions across a broad range of industry sectors; for the curious ones, you can find more details in LinkedIn.
 I'm also a neuroscientist focused on Brain-Computer Interfaces (BCIs) for motor neurorehabilitation combining virtual reality, ML, and prosthetics.
 Finally, in my spare time, I enjoy landscape/urban/street photography (https://abdullahgarcia.myportfolio.com), traveling, cooking/baking, and all sort of sports... among other things.

-Right, so, these are the things I would like you to take away with this article:
+This article is the first of several to come, which objectives are:

 * Learn general secure coding best practices that are applicable regardless of the coding language you use.
 * Understand how to approach the OWASP Top 10 (2017) security risks when coding using Go.

+As for this one in particular:

+* Understand data sanitization and best practices.
+* Understand input validation and best practices.

 Thanks in advance for your time!

 # General Secure Coding Best Practices

-Before beginning this section, I would like to emphasize the following: when you code for living, I genuinely think it is your reponsibility to do it as best as possible (within your understanding; may that be in continuous growth by self-motivated learning).
+Before beginning this section, I would like to emphasize the following: when you code for living, I genuinely think it is your reponsibility to do it as best as possible within your understanding.
+Hopefully, that understanding will be in continuous growth by self-motivated learning.
 This includes owning the security considerations embedded into your coding practices.
 Remember, whatever you code, reflects your professionalism.
 Furthermore, your code composes an application which is likely to be used in the real world affecting/impacting people one way or another.
-Take pride on it!
+Take pride in it!

 Let's begin!